IsaacPhiri/DriverLog-api/README.md

 ### Admin
 - GET: /api/admin - Get all admins
-- GET: /api/admin/:id - Get an admin by id
-- PUT: /api/admin/:id - Update an admin by id
-- DELETE: /api/admin/:id - Delete an admin by id
 - POST: /api/admin/create-admin - Create a new admin
 - GET: /api/admin/me - Get the current admin
+- GET/PUT/DELETE: /api/admin/:id - Get an admin by id / Update an admin by id / Delete an admin by id

 ### Auth
 - POST: /api/auth/signin-admin - Sign in as an admin